 Sources contributing to the ideas included in the Operational Framework include:

-- IT Infrastructure Library (ITIL) standards and best practices
+- IT Infrastructure Library (ITILv4) standards and best practices

 - Input from the DoIT IT Service Management Committee and the DoIT Operational Framework Committee

 - Existing DoIT best practices (Service Teams, etc.)

 - Input from DoIT managers and staff members

 These standards, processes, and procedures will always be a work in progress.
 As tools improve, best practices change, and post-incident reviews illuminate opportunities for improvement, these standards, processes, and procedures will necessarily evolve.

 DoIT uses the ITIL Service Management Lifecycle and its processes as a basis of best practices implemented in the Operational Framework (Figure 1-2).